 27. Energy Conservation Measures.
-Petitioner shall implement energy conservation measures as much as economically feasible such as use of solar energy and solar heating and incorporate such measures into the Project where technically feasible.
+Petitioner shall implement

+Docket No. A04-751 Maui Land & Pineapple Company, Inc., a Hawai'i corporation Stipulated Amended Findings of Fact, Conclusions of Law, and Decision and Order energy conservation measures as much as economically feasible such as use of solar energy and solar heating and incorporate such measures into Pulelehua where technically feasible.

 28. Parks.
-Petitioner shall develop a 10-acre Community Park to be dedicated to the County of Maui, and pocket parks throughout Pulelehua with a system of sidewalks and walking trails connecting one end of the community to the other to be maintained by the Pulelehua community association.
+Petitioner shall develop a 10-acre community park to be dedicated to the County of Maui, and pocket parks throughout Pulelehua with a system of sidewalks and walking trails connecting one end of the community to the other to be maintained by the Pulelehua community association.
 At least one of the pocket parks will include pet friendly features and Petitioner will establish a fenced dog park by the time 400 multi-family units are built and occupied at Pulelehua.

-29. Compliance with Representations to the Commission.
 Petitioner shall develop the Petition Area in substantial compliance with the representations made to the Commission.
 Failure to so develop the Petition Area may result in reversion of the Petition Area to its former classification or change to a more appropriate classification.